 FAA has slipped the schedule for release of a controversial rulemaking to make permanent mandatory helicopter routes over the North Shore of Long Island to October – past the August expiration of a temporary requirement for the routes.
 The agency in July 2012 released a rule that temporarily mandated what had been voluntary routes over Long Island.
 The rulemaking drew protests from helicopter operators, who said it was completed under political pressure in an effort to appease local ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Controversy Mounts Over Permanent Long Island Helo Routes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Controversy Mounts Over Permanent Long Island Helo Routes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.